void-linux/void-packages/Manual.md

 - `qmake6` is like `qmake` but for Qt6.

 - `rust` specifies environment variables required for cross-compiling crates via cargo and for compiling cargo -sys crates.
+It also adds a `cargo` wrapper that detects and passes builds through `cargo-auditable`.
 This helper is added by default for packages that use the `cargo` build style.

 <a id="functions"></a>
 ### Functions